Pyttipanna

-Pytt i panna (Swedish), pytt i panne (Norwegian), pyttipannu (Finnish) or biksemad (Danish), is a culinary dish consisting of chopped meat, potatoes and onions fried in a pan, similar to a hash, and popular in Scandinavia.
-The term is Swedish for "small pieces in a pan".
+Pytt i panna (Swedish), pytt i panne (Norwegian), pyttipannu (Finnish), bixímatur (Icelandic) or biksemad (Danish), is a culinary dish consisting of chopped meat, potatoes and onions fried in a pan, similar to a hash, and popular in The Nordics.
+The term "Pytt i panna" is Swedish for "small pieces in a pan".

 Traditionally consisting of potatoes, onions, and any kind of chopped or minced meat such as sausage, ham, or meatballs, diced and then pan-fried, it is often served with a fried egg, pickled beetroot slices, sour pickled gherkin slices, capers and sometimes ketchup or brown sauce.
-An alternative version of the dish includes cream stirred in after frying, creating something like a gravy, turning it into "cream-stewed pyttipanna" (gräddstuvad pyttipanna).
+An alternative version of the dish includes cream stirred in after frying, creating something like a gravy, turning it into "cream-stewed pytt i panna" (gräddstuvad pytt i panna).

 The dish was originally made from leftovers of past meals but now it is also common to prepare pytt i panna from prime ingredients.
-Frozen pyttipanna of many varieties can be bought in almost every Swedish, Danish, Norwegian and Finnish supermarket.
+Frozen pytt i panna of many varieties can be bought in almost every Swedish, Danish, Norwegian, Icelandic and Finnish supermarket.
 Many variants of the dish exist, including vegetarian and vegan dishes.

 Pytt i panna is often abbreviated to pytt, especially when referring to variants such as oxpytt (pytt i panna made with beef) or krögarpytt ("innkeeper's pytt", made with more finely diced potatoes and beef).